osmbe/website/en/_posts/motm/2018-10-30-aylin-kızılaslan.md

 ## Do you use OpenStreetMap yourself ?

-I usually use OpenStreetMap  to locate a restaurant when I’m in Istanbul.
+I usually use OpenStreetMap  to locate a restaurant when I'm in Istanbul.
 It is really useful.
 But  maps of other cities of Turkey are not sufficient enough yet.